mabrizio/uno-rest-api/README.md

 ## Elastic Beanstalk

-This application can be deployed into AWS Elastic Beanstal, to do that, run the following command and deploy the resulting zip file:
+This application can be deployed into AWS Elastic Beanstal, to do that, run the following command to generate a deploying package:

 ```bash
 zip -r app-$(date +"%Y%m%d%H%M").zip Gemfile* app.rb config.ru server.rb